Iran parliament holds special meeting on protests

 Some 9,000 online businesses have been disrupted by the blocking, semi-official news agency ISNA reported, quoting a report by the culture ministry's digital media centre.

-Pro-government rallies were again held in several cities today, this time in Qazvin, Rasht, Shahr-e Kurd and Yazd.
+Pro-government rallies were again held in several cities on Sunday, this time in Qazvin, Rasht, Shahr-e Kurd and Yazd.

 Tens of thousands of people have participated in similar rallies in the past few days.